jeffbski/autoflow/doc/advanced.md

 Available Events that can be consumed

+ - ast.defined - ast was defined (receives the ast)
  - flow.begin - flow execution has started (receives a flow env)
  - flow.complete - flow execution has successfully completed (receives a flow env)
  - flow.errored - flow execution has errored (receives a flow env)